RevMask/Achiever/README.md

 General commands for bot

 Commands:
-  currtime Displays current time in UTC or specified timzezone
+  currtime Displays current time in UTC or specified timezone dudeme   Request the Dude role info     Information for various things. joined   Tells you when you joined and how long you've been a member.

 Type d.help command for more info on a command.
 You can also type d.help category for more info on a category.